-and (011) planes in contact at GB.
-This orientation corresponds to a high symmetry of the quasi hexagonal close-packed (hcp) oxygen sub-lattice.
-In such a GB, the hcp stacking of oxygen ions is almost identical to the bulk crystal, which might explain its overrepresentation in natural olivine aggregates.
-Indeed, Marquardt et al. (2015) have shown from EBSD measurements on annealed forsterite polycrystals that among GB with 60.8° disorientation, already highly represented in the misorientation distribution function, the rotation about the [100] axis with a (011) GB plane is the more ubiquitous.
-Although first principles (Ghosh and Karki 2014) and MD (Adjaoud et al. 2012) works have examined this special STGB, both have focused on a single complexion, which raises the question of its relevance and occurrence in natural systems.
-Most recent studies of GB in metallic systems have revealed that many metastable configurations are possible and should be accounted for, arguing that materials are rarely in their lowest energy state (Han et al. 2016, 2017).
-In this work, we follow this hypothesis to explore multiple possible complexions of the GB in forsterite.
+In the present work we study the low-energy complexions of a particular GB in the Mg-rich end member of olivine, i.e. forsterite Mg2SiO4, using a combination of molecular statics and ab initio calculations.
+Forsterite is an orthorhombic crystal in which magnesium ions hold two distinct sites while oxygen ions (three distinct sites) are arranged in tetrahedra with a silicon ion at the center of it.
+In the following we use the Pbnm space group (where the cell parameters are ordered such as b > c > a) to describe the forsterite crystal.
+The studied GB corresponds to a symmetrical tilt grain boundary (STGB) with a disorientation of 60.8° about 42 the [100] direction and (011) planes in contact at GB.
+This orientation has the particularity to correspond to 43 a high symmetry of the quasi hexagonal close-packed (hcp) oxygen sub-lattice.
+In fact in such a GB, the hcp 44 stacking of oxygen ions is almost identical to the bulk crystal, which might explain its over-representation 45 in natural olivine aggregates.
+Indeed, Marquardt et al. (2015) have shown from EBSD measurements on annealed forsterite polycrystals that among GB with 60° disorientation, already highly represented in the 47 misorientation distribution function, the rotation about the [100] axis with a (011) GB plane is the more 48 ubiquitous.
+Although first principles (Ghosh and Karki, 2014) and MD (Adjaoud et al., 2012) works have 49 examined this special STGB, both have focused on a single complexion, which raises the question of its 50 relevance and occurrence in natural systems.
+Most recent studies of GB in metallic systems have revealed 51 that many metastable configurations are possible and should be accounted for, arguing that materials are 52 rarely in their lowest energy state Han et al. (2016, 2017).
+In this work, we follow this guideline to come 53 apart from the ground-state GB structure, and explore multiple possible complexions of the GB in forsterite.
 Here, we first review the low-energy complexions of this STGB by determining their energies, excess volumes and by describing their atomic-scale features.
-Classical MD simulations allow us to probe the energy landscape and identify low-energy configurations.
-Then, we perform ab initio calculations to characterize more accurately the properties of these configurations.
+Classical MD simulations allow us to probe the 56 energy landscape and identify low-energy configurations.
+Then, we perform ab initio calculations in order 57 to characterize more accurately the properties of these configurations.
+58

-Deviation from stoichiometry at GB has been noticed by several experimental and numerical studies (Farkas 2000; Baker et al. 1990).
-In fact, GBs are known to be sources and wells of vacancies and, therefore, it seems interesting to explore the stoichiometry as another degree of freedom for complexion by deviations from the bulk composition at GB.
-In ionic compounds such as forsterite, an easy way to deviate from stoichiometry, while still keeping the system electrically neutral, is to incorporate neutral vacancy pairs.
-In forsterite, the energetically most favorable Schottky defect is the MgO one (Brodholt 1997).
-Thus, we investigate, in a second step, the effect of stoichiometry deviation at GB by inserting MgO vacancy pairs.
+Deviation from stoichiometry at GB has been noticed by several experimental and numerical studies (Baker et al., 1990; Farkas, 2000).
+In fact, GBs are known to be sources and wells of vacancies and therefore it seems interesting to explore the stoichiometry as an other degree of freedom for complexion prospecting by deviating locally from the bulk composition at GB.
+In ionic compounds such as forsterite, an easy way to deviate from stoichiometry keeping electrically neutral system is to incorporate neutral vacancy pairs.
+In forsterite, the energetically most favorable Schottky defect is the MgO one (Brodholt, 1997).
+Thus we investigate, in a second step, the effect of stoichiometry deviation at GB by inserting MgO vacancy pairs.